-For this week’s Cool Tools video review, I’m going to show off these wearable magnifying glasses.
-These run around $14 on Amazon, and by using the link in the video description you help to support my videos and the Cool Tools blog.
+In this Cool Tools video review we’re going to take a look at a new pair of classic kitchen shears.
+These are made by Wiss, they’re Italian made and run about $30.
+And by using the link in the description to pick them up on Amazon you help support my videos and the Cool Tools blog.

 [This is a Cool Tools Favorite from 2006]